tobycrisford/wordle_solver/README.md

 Under Method 1 we approximated the value of a word by summing the value of its letters.
 We saw that that worked pretty well, but it's not guaranteed to give us the right answer.
 It allowed for the same letter to have different values in different positions, but it didn't allow for interactions between the different letters (e.g. the fact that a 'Q' affects the information content of a following 'U').
 We now want to compute the value of a word exactly, by considering it as a whole, taking absolutely everything into consideration.

-The only formula we need in order to evaluate the value of a particular word is the Shannon entropy formula that we already derived:
+If we want to minimize the expected logarithm of the number of words remaining after our guess, we saw that the only thing we need to calculate is the Shannon entropy formula we already derived:

 <img src="https://render.githubusercontent.com/render/math?math=-\sum_{i} p_{i} \log{p_{i}}">

+Applying this formula to a particular guess will tell us how much information we can expect to receive by making that guess.
+Maximizing this quantity is equivalent to minimizing the amount of information that will still be missing.

-But now instead of the probabilities corresponding to the chances of green/orange/grey for each letter, they will correspond to the chances of *every possible 5 symbol response* that we might get to our entire guess.
-In principle, for each guess, there might be as many as 3^5 = 243 different possible outcomes, all with different likelihoods.
+Now, instead of the probabilities corresponding to the chances of green/orange/grey for each letter, they correspond to the chances of *every possible 5 symbol response* that we might get to our entire guess.
+In principle, for each guess, there might be as many as 3^5 = 243 different possible outcomes that we could get back, all with different likelihoods.
 In practice, some of these outcomes might be impossible given the remaining word list.

-The full procedure for evaluating the value of a particular guess, X, is the following:
+So the full procedure for evaluating the value of a particular guess, X, is the following:

 - Loop through the entire list of remaining possible solutions and compute what the Wordle response would be if guess X was made against that solution.
 - Sum up how many times each different Wordle response occurs for guess X, and use that to compute the *probability* of each response happening after guess X is made.